lul29/Phys212/rlc-circtui.md

 ## Resonance

 One can see that the impedance of an RLC circuit is minimized when the phasor for the inductor and capacitor exactly cancel.
-This is called resonance and the phase angle is zero, source emf and current are in phase.
+This is called resonance and the phase angle is zero.
+The source emf and the current are in phase.

 [ciscode|rev=1|tool=elmsmedia|item=4969|entity_type=node|render=display_mode|display_mode=mediavideo]